winglang/wing/docs/docs/04-standard-library/06-ex/react-website.md

 sidebar_position: 1
 ---

-The `ex.ReactWebsite` resource represents a website, built using React, that can be both hosted in the cloud or to run on a development hot-reload server in the sim target.
+The `ex.ReactApp` resource represents a website, built using React, that can be both hosted in the cloud or to run on a development hot-reload server in the sim target.

 ## Usage